What does your stress look like?

 The concept is part of a wider drive by health service company Cigna to encourage people to ‘see stress differently’ and understand more about how it affects both their body and their mind.
 If people are better educated about the effects of stress, and understand more about the interconnectivity between physical and mental health, the experts said, they will be better able to put a plan in place to mitigate the effects.

-Managers taking part in the survey actively wanted their employees to be more open about the pressure they were under, with 61 per cent saying they wanted their people to be more transparent about the help they needed to deal with stress, and over half saying they would prefer if their employees told them if they needed to take a day off due to stress, rather than pretending it was for some other, physical ailment.
+Managers taking part in the survey actively wanted their employees to be more open about the pressure they were under, with 61% saying they wanted their people to be more transparent about the help they needed to deal with stress, and over half saying they would prefer if their employees told them if they needed to take a day off due to stress, rather than pretending it was for some other, physical ailment.

-The findings are particularly pertinent for HR, who to some extent, are the guardians of corporate cultures that often make it difficult for people to admit they are struggling.
 Speaking at the launch, Dr Peter Mills said that if employers were putting a lot of demands on their people, they needed to support them by giving them more control over when, where and how they work, although he acknowledged that it can’t all be down to the organisation – individuals have to take responsibility for their own health and well-being too.

 Mindfulness coach Samantha Smith, who gave delegates some simple breathing techniques to help install calmness, set out a four-point plan to help delegates take control of their personal stress.

-She advised that people find:
+She advised that to see stress differently, people must find:

 A Period of time to unwind.
 Literally scheduling a designated time in your diary each day to slow down and relax – even if only for five or ten minutes.